tabbzi/tabbzi.github.io/index.md

             </p>

             <p>
-            As a PhD candidate at the University of Massachusetts Chan Medical School in the Karlsson Laboratory, I explored elements of the genome that shape variation in canine behavior, partnering with people and their dogs through <span style="color: #00b18b;">citizen science initaitives</span> Darwin's Ark project (<a href="https://darwinsark.org/">darwinsark.org</a>) and Dog Aging Project (<a href="https://dogagingproject.org">dogagingproject.org</a>).
+            As a PhD candidate at the University of Massachusetts Chan Medical School in the Karlsson Laboratory, I explored elements of the genome that shape variation in canine behavior, partnering with humans and their dogs through <span style="color: #00b18b;">citizen science initaitives</span> including the Darwin's Ark project (<a href="https://darwinsark.org/">darwinsark.org</a>) and the Dog Aging Project (<a href="https://dogagingproject.org">dogagingproject.org</a>).
             </p>

             <p>